openshift/openshift-origin-design/web-console/knikubevirt/NoStorageClassAvailable/NoStorageClassAvailable.md

 ![Fill in disk details](img/Add-disk-modal-details-required.png)

+The "Create storage class and add disk" action wouldn't appear until the user decided they need to create a storage class.
+That's why this is the only option in the dropdown and then the additional fields show up.
+Once the user filled them all out, they would click the primary create button.

 ![Add disk modal with create storage class](img/Add-disk-modal-with-create-sc.png)

 Clicking the ‘Create Storage class and add disk’ button at the bottom will add the disk to the list view.